And an hour two Sean Hannity show, 800-941-Sean, our number, if you want to be a part of the program.

 We've moved out the encampment.

-You know, they started bringing in plywood and chicken wire to reinforce their their setup on our campus.
+You know, they started bringing in plywood and chicken wire to reinforce their setup on our campus.

-Had 30 protesters marching in a circle around my driveway, out onto the road, banging a drum, using bullhorns, as you mentioned, setting up tents in my lawn, really creating huge ruckus.
+Had 30 protesters marching in a circle around my driveway, out onto the road, banging a drum, using bullhorns, as you mentioned, setting up tents in my lawn, really creating a huge ruckus.

 Well, the police did come, and then they said, okay, leave or get arrested.

-And then they left they left.
+And then they left immediately.

 Some of my colleagues, they came in earlier than that.

-And and they're lucky, you know, coming to the door of somebody's home in the middle of the night, basically, in some cases when it was still dark out, really not a good idea.
+And they're lucky, you know, coming to the door of somebody's home in the middle of the night, basically, in some cases when it was still dark out, is really not a good idea.

-Um, they could have met a very different result if I hadn't recognized that those are the very same tents that were set up on campus and then moved to my front yard.
+They could have met a very different result if I hadn't recognized that those are the very same tents that were set up on campus and then moved to my front yard.

-We cleaned up, we threw all that stuff out.
+We threw all that stuff out.

-But um, you know, they really crossed the line there.
+But, you know, they really crossed the line there.

 The University of Michigan is not a campground.